vescon/MethodBoundaryAspect.Fody/README.md

     - globally in `AssemblyInfo.cs`
     - on class
     - on method
+- Filter which methods to include in weaving, using Regex patterns
+    - NamespaceFilter
+    - TypeNameFilter
+    - MethodNameFilter
 - Change method behavior (see examples below)
     - Overwrite input arguments values (byValue and byRef) to be forwarded to the method.
         - no async support